Vegas90/alx_capstone_project/README.md

 Features and Functionality
 Home Page - Welcome to the website
-Projects Gallery - A collection of my main projects with descriptions Resume - Detailed information on my experience and skills Contact Form - A convenient way for visitors to get in touch with me
+Skills- This encompasses the  languages that i am profficient in Projects Gallery - A collection of my main projects with descriptions Resume - Detailed information on my experience and skills Contact Form - A convenient way for visitors to get in touch with me